Federal Gun Offense Violations Attorneys

-In many cases, rapid and skilled representation by an experienced lawyer can help you obtain a positive resolution to your federal gun-related case.
-To schedule a free consultation with our Connecticut federal criminal defense attorneys, call our office today at 203-946-2000.
+In many cases, rapid and experienced representation by an experienced lawyer can help you obtain a positive resolution to your federal gun-related case.
+To schedule a consultation with our Connecticut federal criminal defense attorneys, call our office today at 203-946-2000.

 Federal gun laws criminalize a variety of firearm-related conduct